YayoCorp/yayo-misc/buying-guide.md

 [iPhone](https://apps.apple.com/us/app/metamask/id1438144202) or
 [Android](https://play.google.com/store/apps/details?id=io.metamask) apps.

-## 2. Send $MATIC to MetaMask
+## 2. Send $ETH to MetaMask

-Buy $ETH or $MATIC on any of the major exchanges such as Coinbase, Binance or FTX, then transfer/withdraw the funds to your wallet address on MetaMask.
+Buy $ETH on any of the major exchanges such as Coinbase, Binance or FTX, then transfer/withdraw the funds to your wallet address on MetaMask.

 ## 3. Connect to the Matic network